hemavangala21/autism/README.md

 Saving the best model for future predictions.

 Outcome:
-The notebook aims to identify the most accurate model for ASD prediction, ensuring high precision and recall to minimize false diagnoses.
+The project aims to identify the most accurate model for ASD prediction, ensuring high precision and recall to minimize false diagnoses.

+About ASD: Autism spectrum disorder is a condition related to brain development that impacts how a person perceives and socializes with others, causing problems in social interaction and communication.